 "For the promise to Abraham and his offspring that He would be heir of the world did not come through the law but through the righteousness of faith."
 (Rom.
 4:13)

 As Abraham and Isaac ascended Mount Moriah, Isaac asked his father "where is the lamb for the sacrifice?
 Abraham replied that God would provide the lamb.
 However, that is not what God did.
-As the story goes, God provided a ram caught in the thicket.
+As the story goes, God provided a ram.
 To understand what this would have meant to Abraham, we must be investigate the Horite Hebrew beliefs concerning the expected Righteous Ruler who would die and overcome death on the third day.

 God provided a ram instead.
 For Abraham the Horite, the lamb was associated with the east and the rising of the sun.
 The ram was associated with the west, the setting sun, and the future.
 This belief emerged from the solar imagery of the Proto-Gospel.
 Horus, the son of Ra was depicted as being one with the Father.
 He rode with the Father on the solar boat.
 The boat of the morning hours was called Mandjet and the boat of the evening hours was called Mesektet.
 While Horus was on the Mesektet, he was in his ram-headed form.

 The ram symbolized God's acceptance of Abraham's offering at that moment (justification now) and God's acceptance of Abraham at the eschaton (future justification).
 The ram caught on Mount Moriah symbolized to Abraham that his offering had been accepted, because the lamb had become the ram, in mature strength.
 Horus was the Lamb in his weaker (kenotic) existence and he was the Ram in his glorified strength.
 Both are associated with the death and resurrection symbolism of the vernal equinox and with the Messianic expectation of the Horite Hebrew.

 It appears that Abraham believed Isaac was the appointed son whose death would be overcome. but Isaac was spared when God provided his own sacrifice.
 Abraham likely believed Isaac to be the son of promise since circumstances surrounding Isaac's birth align with the ancient Horus myth.